cheung31/streamhub-map/README.md

             }
         });

-To use a custom map tiles, get a Mapbox map ID (create a Mapbox account)[https://www.mapbox.com/plans/].
+To use a custom map tiles, get a Mapbox map ID [create a Mapbox account](https://www.mapbox.com/plans/).

 ## Local Development